Emotions and World Politics

 This project – conducted with my long-term collaborator and wife Emma Hutchison – deals with emotions and world politics.

-Building on this work and on Emma’s CUP Book Affective Communities: Collective Emotions After Trauma, we are working on a number of projects, including a book on emotions and power.
-Emotions also play a central role in our project on Visualising Humanitarian Crises.
+Building on this work and on Emma’s CUP Book Affective Communities: Collective Emotions After Trauma, I will now work on completing a number of projects, including several essays and a book on emotions and power.
+Emma’s intellectual presence will also remain our collaborative project on Visualising Humanitarian Crises, of which she was the deputy lead chief investigator.

 Project Publications